nathanielnyema/rataGUI/README.md

 Currently, RataGUI has built-in support for FLIR, Basler and OpenCV-compatible cameras.
 If you need to add another camera model, simply rename and edit the required functions provided in `cameras/TemplateCamera.py` to fit your camera model's specifications.
 RataGUI will use these functions to find, initialize, read frames from and close the camera.

 ## Implement Custom Plugins
 Currently, RataGUI has built-in support for multi-animal pose estimation with SLEAP and DeepLabCut (DLC) models as well as writing video stream to file or displaying it on screen.
-Any metadata collected during acquistion can be written directly on the frame or in a csv file using the **MetadataWriter** plugin.
 If you need additional functionality, simply rename and edit the required functions provided in `plugins/template_plugin.py` with the custom processing needed for your use case.
 RataGUI will use these functions to attach your plugin to an active camera widget's processing pipeline.
+Any configurable plugin settings should be specified in the dictionary named `DEFAULT_CONFIG`.
+RataGUI will use these default settings to automatically create a dynamic menu and add it to the user interface.

+## Implement Custom Triggers
+Currently, RataGUI has built-in support for interfacing with National Instrument cards as well as network devices like a Rasperry Pi through a UDP socket.
+If you need to interface with other external devices, simply rename and edit the required functions provided in `triggers/template_trigger.py` to fit your custom use case.
+RataGUI will use these functions to populate the trigger tab in the user interface with all available devices and their configurable settings.
+Trigger devices can be controlled through the interface as well as within a plugin process.